picarrow/hit-match/README.md

 # Entity Hit Matching
 This data pack namespace is intended to serve as a library for other data packs.
 It provides a reliable way to detect entities that exchange damage with players.
 ## How to Use
-Before you can use it, the namespace must be installed; simply add it to the data folder of your data pack.
+Before you can use it, the namespace must be installed.
+First, add the namespace to the data folder of your data pack.
+Then, call the 'entity_hit_matching:load' and 'entity_hit_matching:tick' functions from the 'minecraft:#load' and 'minecraft:#tick' function tags respectively.

 You are intended to interface with the namespace by altering only the data pack tags inside the namespace.
 By keeping your modifications within these tags, compatibility across data packs should be easier to maintain.
 There is one entity type tag, and there are two function tags for you to modify.